parse-community/docs/_includes/graphql/getting-started.md

 Notes:
 * Run `parse-server --help` or refer to [Parse Server Options](https://parseplatform.org/parse-server/api/master/ParseServerOptions.html) for a complete list of Parse Server configuration options.
 * ⚠️ Please do not use `--mountPlayground` option in production as anyone could access your API Playground and read or change your application's data.
 [Parse Dashboard](#running-parse-dashboard) has a built-in GraphQL Playground and it is the recommended option for production apps.
-If you want to lock your API on **production** take a look to [Class Level Persmissions](/js/guide/#class-level-permissions)
+If you want to secure your API in production take a look at [Class Level Permissions](/js/guide/#class-level-permissions)

 After running the CLI command, you should have something like this in your terminal: